 - Press each rice cake ball into a disc about 2½ inches (6 to 7 cm) in diameter.

 - Heat up a non-stick pan over medium high heat.
 Add 2 teaspoons vegetable oil, swirling the pan to coat the surface.
 Once it’s heated up, turn the heat down very low.
 The key to beautiful hwajeon is to keep them white by pan-frying over low heat.

 - Put the rice cakes on the pan and cook them for a few minutes.
 When the bottoms are slightly crispy turn them over and flatten them out with a spatula.
 Cook a few more minutes.

 - Place edible flowers on the top of each rice cake, then flip them over and press them down for 1 or 2 seconds so that the flower gets slightly cooked and sticks to the cake.

 - Cook each one and put them on a serving plate.

-- Drizzle the syrup on top of the pancakes.
+- Drizzle the syrup on top of the rice cakes.

-- Serve with green tea or rose tea.
+- Serve with tea as a dessert or snack.